 1. Utilize Real-Time Feedback

 It can often be difficult, in a traditional classroom setting, to know whether or not your students understand the material you’re teaching.
 All of us have asked ‘any questions?’ at some point, and been faced with a sea of blank eyes and no reaction at all.
 One way around this is to employ some form of classroom technology, be it laptops connected to a web form or traditional i-clickers to have students be continuously participating.
-Assign a few points to solving simple problems, and have them try one out after every concept to gauge how much of the class is grasping the material.
+Assign a few points to solve simple problems, and have them try one out after every concept to gauge how much of the class is grasping the material.
 This helps you calibrate how much time you’re spending on each subject.
 Even in academics, there is no substitute for cold, hard evidence.

 This level of required participation has an added benefit – it helps to keep students engaged.
 If you are constantly being asked to apply what you’ve just learned, it is more difficult to drift away.